Fix: Remote Desktop Won’t Connect in Windows 10, 8.1 and 7

 If you still can’t fix the problem with Remote Desktop on your PC, you might be interested in a third-party solution.
-There are many great third-party applications for remote control that are user-friendly and simple to use.
+There are many great third-party applications for a remote control that are user-friendly and simple to use.

 Solution 5 – Remove your credentials from Remote Desktop